-1) Free educational opportunities for adults, culminating in performance opportunities;
+1) education classes for adults, culminating in performance opportunities;

-2) Free training opportunities and traveling performance ensemble for youths, and;
+2) a training program and performance opportunities for youths, and;

-3) A free, annual, city-wide outdoor celebration for National Tap Dance Day, which occurs on May 25 every year.
+3) an annual city-wide outdoor celebration for National Tap Dance Day, which occurs on May 25 every year.

 The PCTP commits wholeheartedly to these goals:

 1) We are committed to maintaining zero barriers to program entry and participation.
 We aim to offer entirely free programming.
 No prior experience is required to take part, and we guide participants of all ages to train and work together across a variety of experience levels.

 2.)
 We are committed to pairing all tap educational and performance activities with live musical accompaniment.
 Participants learn tap as an instrument, and then demonstrate the connection between tap dance and live music on stage for audiences in Philadelphia.